Arvada, Co – News

-A former head of the U.S. Food and Drug Administration is saying the agency would enhance public safety by strengthening oversight of hemp-derived consumer products, and many CBD professional producers believe the FDA is actually hurting the industry more by not acknowledging the industry whatsoever.
+A former head of the U.S. Food and Drug Administration is saying the agency would enhance public safety by strengthening oversight of hemp-derived consumer products.
+Many CBD professional producers believe the FDA is hurting the industry more by not acknowledging the industry whatsoever.

-Former FDA Commissioner, Dr. Scott Gottlieb has recommended targeting regulations at CBD supplements, which for now cannot be marketed because FDA has yet to issue rules.
-These CBD edibles and topical products, as well as, CBD vape products have become widely distributed since the 2018 Farm Bill, which has since legalized hemp and its derivatives.
+Former FDA Commissioner, Dr. Scott Gottlieb has recommended targeting regulations at CBD supplements.
+CBD, for now, cannot be marketed because FDA has yet to issue rules.
+These CBD edibles, topicals, and vape products have become widely distributed since the 2018 Farm Bill.
+The said bill legalized hemp and its derivatives.

 CBD oil products could top $20 billion by 2024, even without FDA oversight

-Both the owners of VESL believe that some FDA rules are going to be necessary if nothing else to distinguish the quality and efficacy of CBD products.
-The two partners and founders are both Texas Tech University graduates – Scott with dual majors in horticulture and finance, and Quorum Lopez with a degree in chemistry – and they worked hard at finding the processes and ingredients that would yield the most pure and effective CBD products.
+Both the owners of VESL Oils believe that some FDA rules are going to be necessary if nothing else to distinguish the quality and efficacy of CBD products.
+The two partners and founders are both Texas Tech University graduates.
+Scott with dual majors in horticulture and finance, and Quorum Lopez with a degree in chemistry.
+They worked hard at finding the processes and ingredients that would yield the purest and most effective CBD products.

-Lack of CBD Rules Hurt CBD Supplements, Topical and Edibles, say Food and Herbal Products Groups
+CBD Manufacturers and Food and Herbal Products Groups

-CBD oil manufacturers aren’t the only ones looking for clarification of FDA rules, Scott noted.
-Recently, they’ve been joined in that quest by the national Food Marketing Institute, the American Herbal Products Association, the Consumer Healthcare Products Association, and the Council for Responsible Nutrition and United Natural Products Alliance.
+CBD manufacturers aren’t the only ones looking for clarification of FDA rules, Scott noted.
+Recently, they’ve been joined in that quest by the national Food Marketing Institute, the American Herbal Products Association, the Consumer Healthcare Products Association, the Council for Responsible Nutrition, and United Natural Products Alliance.

 Essentially, the FDA has only approved one marketing application for a purified form of CBD for use in the treatment of certain seizure disorders.
 By not regulating CBD products as food additives or holistic supplements, as most CBD producers intend them, the FDA has left an incredibly fast-growing industry in the regulatory lurch, Scott said.

-“One of the things the FDA has really keyed on is keeping CBD oil manufacturers from saying anything about dosage.
-We can’t tell people how much CBD muscle gel is good for pain; how many CBD gummies are good for anxiety, not even what’s a CBD dose for their pet.”
+“One of the things the FDA has keyed on is keeping CBD manufacturers from saying anything about dosage.
+We can’t tell people how much CBD muscle gel is good for pain.
+How many CBD gummies are good for anxiety, not even what’s a CBD dose for their pet.”

-Gottlieb said the FDA could help ensure CBD safety with manufacturing standards, purity, and third-party testing during a transition period of enforcement, helping to eliminate non-professional products from the markets.
+Gottlieb said the FDA could help ensure CBD safety with manufacturing standards, purity, and third-party testing during a transition period of enforcement.
+It helps eliminate non-professional products from the markets.
 Scott and Lopez said that’s a step forward they would both readily endorse.

-“We worked through a number of processes and ingredients to create the purest and effect CDB vapes and supplements we could,” Scott said.
+“We worked through several processes and ingredients to create the purest and effect CDB vapes and supplements we could,” Scott said.

-They begin with CO2 extraction process, widely accepted as the preferred process, which yields crude hemp oil that is further processed into a 99 percent pure CBD in an ISO certified lab.
-All of the products produced at VESL are third-party tested for purity and containments, including testing the original organic hemp for any heavy metals or pesticides.
+They begin with the CO2 extraction process, widely accepted as the preferred process.
+This yields crude hemp oil that is further processed into a 99 percent pure CBD in an ISO-certified lab.
+All of the products produced at VESL are third-party tested for purity and containments.
+This includes testing the original organic hemp for any heavy metals or pesticides.

-One of the problems with the lack of federal rules regarding CBD oil manufacturing is that states have differing rules, which makes it even more difficult to sell CBD supplements and topical gels.
+One of the problems with the lack of federal rules regarding CBD oil manufacturing is that states have different rules.
+This makes it even more difficult to sell CBD supplements and topical gels.
 “For instance, you can’t sell any edibles to the state of New York,” Scott said.

 But more so it makes it difficult for consumers to know the purity of the hemp-derived products they ingest or apply.